 “I resolved to know nothing while I was with you except Jesus Christ and him crucified.”
 (1 Cor.
 2:2)

 I don’t want to sound like I am attacking other missionaries.
-Many of my dear friends have been deeply involved with these methods, and I myself have been enamored by them at times.
+Many of my dear friends are deeply involved with these methods, and I myself have been enamored by them at times.
 People may be trying to follow these latest missions teachings because they really do want to do the most effective gospel work and see thousands saved.

-But after 10 years of observation I have to conclude that devoting ourselves to these methods can have grave consequences:
+But after 10 years of observation I have to conclude that devoting ourselves primarily to these methods can have grave consequences: